CoronaWhy/Covid_Portal/webCovidPortal/explorer/views.md

 ### Crystal Structure Residue Info and Coordinates

+Use `structureatoms` to get atomic data of a single atom type across all residues for specificed chains in PDB structures.

 **Note:** Only one atom can be selected for all residues in a call.
+The example URL below gets all alpha carbons for two chains in two PDB structures.
+This will be changed in the future to provide useful information about side-chain interactions.

 #### Usage
 `explorer/structureresidueatoms?mesh_id=D064370&atom=CA&pdbchains=5X5B.A%2C5X5B.C`